-After $\overline{\text{INIT}}$ goes High, it is necessary for the master (i.e., controller) to wait for a period of $T{\text{IC}} = 5 \,\mu\text{s}$ before driving the CCLK input on the device.
-CCLK is driven from an external source.
-The clock oscillator internal to the device is not used to transfer data; it is only used during Initialization.
+After $\overline{\text{INIT}}$ goes High, it is necessary for the master (i.e., controller) to wait for a period of T{IC} = 5 μs before driving the CCLK input on the device.
+CCLK must be driven from an external source.
+The clock oscillator internal to the device is not used to transfer data; it is only used during initialization.

-The configuration data, in the form of bytes, enter the device via D0-D7.
+The configuration data, in the form of bytes, enter the device via D0-D7 pins.
+The first byte of the header (just after the title declaration) needs to be the first byte received by the FPGA.
+The most significant bit of each byte must line up with the D0 input on the Spartan-XL device.
+Similarly, the eighth bit of each byte must line up with the D7 input (i.e., Byte 0 = [D0...D7]).
 One byte is clocked on the rising edge of CCLK each cycle as shown in Figure 1.
-The data needs to be set up for a period T{DC} before the rising edge and held for the period T{CD} after the rising edge.
-Numbers for the set up and hold times can be found in the Spartan Series Data

-Sheet.
-Bytes are loaded until the configuration memory is full, at which point DONE goes High, marking the beginning of the Start-Up step.
+The data needs to be set up for a period T{CD} before the rising edge and held for the period T{CD} after the rising edge.
+Numbers for the set up and hold times can be found in the Spartan and Spartan-XL Families Field Programmable Gata Array data sheet.
+Bytes are loaded until the configuration memory is full, at which point DOUT goes High, marking this the beginning of the Start-Up step.